sfomuseum/go-placeholder-client-www/README.md

 ### Lambda

-This assumes you are running `cmd/server/main.go` as a Lambda function and connecting to an instance of Placeholder running inside ECS Fargate instance.

 #### Roles

 You will need a `IAM` role with the following (AWS managed) policies:

 * `AWSLambdaBasicExecutionRole`
-* `AWSLambdaVPCAccessExecutionRole`

-#### VPC

-_Please write me._

 #### Environment variables